vladzcloudius/java-driver/CONTRIBUTING.md

 - you have a unit test that failed before the fix and succeeds after.
 - the fix is mentioned in `changelog/README.md`.
-- the commit message include the reference of the JIRA ticket for automatic linking (example: `JAVA-503: Fix NPE when a connection fails during pool construction.`).
+- the commit message includes the reference of the github issue for
+  <a href="https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue">automatic linking</a>
+  (example: `Fixes #1234`).

 As long as your pull request is not merged, it's OK to rebase your branch and push with `--force`.
+Commit history should be as flat as reasonably possible.
+Multiple commits where each one represents a single logical piece of pull request are fine.

-If you want to contribute but don't have a specific issue in mind, the [lhf](https://datastax-oss.atlassian.net/secure/IssueNavigator.jspa?reset=true&mode=hide&jqlQuery=project%20%3D%20JAVA%20AND%20status%20in%20(Open%2C%20Reopened)%20AND%20labels%20%3D%20lhf) label in JIRA is a good place to start: it marks "low hanging fruits" that don't require in-depth knowledge of the codebase.
+If you want to contribute but don't have a specific issue in mind, it's best to reach out through users slack.

 ## Editor configuration